DynartInteractive/docs-legal/terms-of-use.md

 ## Warranty

 {.numbered-header}
-### Services provided "as is"
-Our _Services_ are provided on an “as is” and “as available” basis.
-You understand that our _Services_ cannot be guaranteed to be error free, and the existence of errors will not be considered a breach of these _Terms_.

-{.numbered-header}
-## Warranty

-{.numbered-header}
 ### Services provided “as is”
 Our _Services_ are provided on an “as is” and “as available” basis.
 You understand that our _Services_ cannot be guaranteed to be error free, and the existence of errors will not be considered a breach of these _Terms_.